Ahlfeldt/ABRSQOL-toolkit/R/README.md

 ## Ready-to-use script

 If you are new to R, you may find it useful to execute the `Example.R` script saved in this folder.
 It will install the package, load the testing data set, generate a quality-of-life index, and save it to your working directory.
 It should be straightforward to adapt the script to your data and preferred parameter values.

+## Acknowledgements
+The R version of the toolkit was developed by [Max von Mylius](https://github.com/maximylius) based on the Stata and MATLAB functions.